Welcome to the official website of the Dorset Geologists’ Association Group (DGAG).

 Saturday December 14th: Xmas workshop at Broadmayne Village Hall, 10 a.m. – 4 p.m.Find out more »

 Offshore wind farms: the importance of geology for renewable energy Talk by David Shiston (Atkins) Welcome to the next decade of the Anthropocene and the first DGAG lecture of the year.Find out more »

 From South Georgia to the South Downs.
 Lecture by Professor Rory Mortimore (University of Brighton, retired).
 The geology of Chalk is likely to feature at some point!Find out more »

 Environments and Landscapes during the development of the Mid-Palaeocene Hebridean Igneous Province, NW Scotland.
 By Dr. Ian T. Williamson If you cannot make it in to London you can live stream through this link geolsoc.adobeconnect.com/ga2003/ This will be live from 6 pm.
 View/DownloadFind out more »

 The surface of Mars: ancient and modern processes on the Red Planet.
 Lecture by Dr Joel Davis (ExoMars, Natural History Museum)Find out more »

-In view of the new National restrictions applying to England from 5 November, we must regrettably postpone or cancel many of our planned events, including evening lectures and field trips.
+As the National restrictions begin to relax, we hope to restart many of our planned events, including field trips.
+All events will be compliant with the relevant COVID-guidelines.
 Geologists' Association Coronavirus Action PlanFind out more »